thinktwise/ArgumentMining/README.md

 Please feel free to contribute or raise an issue.

 ## License
-We have to choose a licence for this
+We have to choose a licence.

 ## DATASETS
 Before using a dataset, please check its specific licence.